bitovi/academy/src/react-exercises/2-form-control.md

 ## Form Controls

-You should have completed (Intro to JSX)[learn-react/intro-to-jsx.html] before attempting these problems.
+You should have completed [Stateful Hooks](/learn-react/stateful-hooks.html) before attempting these problems.

 ## Question 1